All Episodes

 They refused to take it out.

-And what I'm writing here is that if this isn't removed, and I say this very seriously, I've been around this town for 40 years.
+And what I'm writing here is that if this isn't removed, and I say this very seriously, I've been around this town for 40 years, some senior officers are prepared to resign.

 They're that upset about the fact that this plan is kept in.

-And I and the students there stood up.
+And the students there stood up.

-Some of the most puerile, infantile, banal asinine questions.
+Some of the most puerile, infantile, banal, asinine questions.

-Mr. Penn, thank you for coming today.
+Mr. President, thank you for coming today.

-Um that's well, I don't think that was the one about the polls.
+I don't think that was the one about the well, there was one about the polls.

-It was the one about the poll.
+It was the one about the polls.

-You know Well, I I I I don't I don't think it was the poll question on the on the nuke thing with Iran, but but anyway, the the questions were all banal.
+Well, I don't think it was the poll question on the nuke thing with Iran.

 Okay, we can squeeze it in.